jasper1378/liblocket/README.md

 ## Usage

 The Makefile will install both static and shared versions of the library, use whichever you prefer.
 Most users will just want to include `locket.hpp`, which itself includes all the other headers.
 All code in the library is found within the `locket` namespace.
+Function-level detail is not provided in the documentation for two reasons. a) Socket member functions are designed to behave similarly to the underlying API functions with which they share their names. b) I'm lazy.

+I recommended having a basic understanding of the Linux sockets API before making use of this library.

 ### Sockets

-I suggest familiarizing yourself with the underlying Linux sockets API before making use of this library.

 Socket classes wraps a system socket handle and maintains its lifetime.
 When the object goes out of scope, it closes the underlying socket handle.
 Socket objects are moveable but not copyable.
 Socket classes also abstracts socket operations such as reading, writing, and connecting.

-The `locket::socket` class is not intended to be used by itself, rather it serves as an abstract base class for more specific socket types.
+The base socket class is represented by the `locket::socket` class.
+It is not intended to be used by itself, rather it serves as an abstract base class for more specific socket types.
 All sockets (except for `locket::connected_stream_socket`) may be bound to a specific address.

-Datagram sockets are representend by the `locket::dgram_socket` class.
+Datagram sockets are represented by the `locket::dgram_socket` class.
 Datagram sockets can perform IO in both connected and disconnected states.

 A basic stream socket is represented by the `locket::stream_socket` class.
 The base stream socket class shouldn't be used by itself, rather it serves as a base class for more specialized types of stream sockets.